ferd/dispcount/README.markdown

     checkout(_From, Ref) ->
         {ok, Ref, undefined}.

 By default, the behaviour takes care of making sure only valid requests for a checkout (resources aren't busy) are going through.
 The `_From` variable is the pid of the requester of a resource.
 This is useful if you need to change things like a socket's controlling process or a port's controller.
-Then, you only need to return a resource by doing `{ok, Resource, NewState}`, and th ecaller will see `{ok, Reference, Resource}`.
+Then, you only need to return a resource by doing `{ok, Resource, NewState}`, and the caller will see `{ok, Reference, Resource}`.
 The `Reference` is a token added in by dispcount and is needed to chick the resource back in.
 Other things to return are `{error, Reason, NewState}`, which will return `{error, Reason}` to the caller.

 Finally, you can return `{stop, Reason, NewState}` to terminate the resource watcher.
 Note that this is risky because of how things work (see the relevant section for this later in this README).